TomasVotruba/tomasvotruba.com/resources/posts/2021/2021-05-10-write-github-actions-for-gitlab-too.md

 ---
 id: 315
-title: "Write GitHub&nbsp;Actions for Gitlab&nbsp;Too"
+title: "Write GitHub Actions for Gitlab Too"
 perex: |
     In a recent post [How can We use GitHub Actions in Gitlab?](/blog/how-can-we-use-github-actions-in-gitlab), we looked at the idea, how both services could **the use same CI recipe**.
 As a Gitlab CI user, you can use some GitHub Actions to do the work for you.